 - Herbs: You can swap sage with fresh thyme or another herb.

-- Sun Dried Tomatoes: If you can't find the sun dried tomatoes that are NOT packed in oil, go ahead and use the oil-packed tomatoes.
-Just dab off as much oil as you can, and use a little bit less butter in the recipe. (*Hint – try looking for the sun dried tomatoes in the olive bar/salad bar section of your grocery store).
+- Sun dried tomatoes: If you can't find the sun dried tomatoes that are NOT packed in oil, go ahead and use the oil-packed tomatoes.
+Just dab off as much oil as you can, and use a little bit less butter in the recipe.

 - Cheese: In place of gruyere, you can use fontina or gouda cheese.